tap349/tap349.github.io/_posts/2017-11-04-elixir-metaprogramming.md

 {key, value} #=> Tuples with two elements
 ```

+NOTE: say, keyword list (list of tuples) turns out to be AST literal as well
+      (though second elements of tuples can be not AST literals already).

 => quoted AST literals are AST literals themselves so they are:

 - passed as is to macros (all other expressions are quoted - see